arp242/arp242.net/_posts/rms.md

 How anyone could have thought this was a good idea is beyond me.
 I've long considered Stallman to be a poor representative of the community, and quite frankly it baffles me that people do.
-I'm not sure what the politics were that lead up to this decision; I had hoped that after Stallman's departure the FSF would move forward and shed off some of the Stallmanisms.
+I'm not sure what the politics were that led up to this decision; I had hoped that after Stallman's departure the FSF would move forward and shed off some of the Stallmanisms.
 It seems this hasn't happened.

 To quickly recap why Stallman is a poor representative:

-- Actively turned many people off because he's such a twat; on of the better [examples I know of is from Keith Packard][x], explaining why X didn't use the GPL in spite of Packard already having used it for some of his projects
+- Actively turned many people off because he's such a twat; one of the better [examples I know of is from Keith Packard][x], explaining why X didn't use the GPL in spite of Packard already having used it for some of his projects
   before: